Youth Allowance (YA) student or Australian Apprentice becomes incapacitated or impacted by unforeseen or extreme circumstances 102-07020130

 Medical evidence + Read more ...
 Appropriate medical evidence includes a Centrelink Medical Certificate (SU415 or SU684) or other medical evidence which confirms all the following information:

 See Centrelink Medical Certificate.
 Note: students who advise of a reduction in their study load due to illness or injury through the Manage study details online service will be advised to provide evidence within 14 days when they submit their update.
+This may not display on the related transaction slider.
 Has the student or apprentice supplied medical evidence to confirm the temporary incapacity?

 |